 Heat the chocolate and cream together in a double boiler over low heat until the chocolate melts (Panel #1).
 Remove the insert from the pan and stir them together (Panel #2).

-Off the heat, add the corn syrup, butter cubes, coffee liqueur, cocoa, espresso powder, and pinch of salt and stir (Panels #3 and #4).
+Remove the insert from the heat and add the corn syrup, butter cubes, coffee liqueur, cocoa, espresso powder, and pinch of salt (Panel #3).
+Stir until smooth (Panel #4).

 Once the ganache has been cooled and shaped, you will want to coat the ganache centers.
 After sampling one or two, of course.